apokatastasis1/odin-recipes/README.md

 # odin-recipes

-This is a humble attempt to build my first website using basi HTML that I've been learning with The Odin Project.
+This is a humble attempt to build my first website using basic HTML that I've been learning with The Odin Project.